protonguy661/road_surface_analyzer/README.md

 # Road Surface Analyzer

-This Flutter App records accelerometer data during cycling and uses this data to automatically predict the surface type of the driven road.
+This Flutter App records accelerometer data during cycling and uses this data to automatically predict the surface type of the driven route.